Jackpot Continues To Soar: Here’s How Lottery Tickets Shaped Our History

-The Powerball and Mega Million’s jackpot have swelled to an unbelievable $2 billion after there were not any winners this weekend, CNN reports.
+The Powerball and Mega Million’s jackpot have swelled to an unbelievable $2 billion after there were no winners this weekend, CNN reports.
 At this point, just about everyone in the U.S. is rushing out to purchase a lottery ticket or two with the hopes of winning big.

-According to History, lottery tickets have played a very key role in United States funding over the years.
+According to History, lottery tickets have played a very key role in the United States funding over the years.
 In addition to funding the original 13 colonies, lottery tickets funded the construction of a number of well-known colleges across the United States including Yale, Harvard, William and Mary, and Princeton.

 George Washington, Benjamin Franklin, and John Hancock even sponsored a few lotteries to use the funding to help pay for specific projects they were personally vested in.
 Washington used the funding for road construction in the state of Virginia.
 Franklin used lottery funding to pay for the construction of cannons during the American Revolution.
 Hancock also used lottery funding for a construction project.

-During American history, lottery and lottery tickers were even used to fund and support wars.
+During American history, lottery and lottery tickets were even used to fund and support wars.
 For example, the First Continental Congress kicked off a massive lottery to fund the Revolutionary War, History reveals.
 The southern states also relied heavily on funding from lottery tickets during the Civil War.

 The Mega Millions jackpot has not seen a winner since July when 11 workers from California split a prize of $543 million.
 The Powerball jackpot prize has continued to climb since August 11 when a winner came forward in New York.
 Mega Millions and Powerball tickets can be purchased for $2.